 The 32mm system has been a part of every closet, cabinet and casegood I have designed and built since the early '90s.
 The 32mm system is a method of designing/building cabinets using 32mm increments to size and index cabinet components.
-The 32mm system aspect of any cabinetmaking system (framed or frameless) is anything (holes, components, etc.) that is consistently sized and/or located in 32mm increments.
+The 32mm system aspect of any cabinetmaking system (framed or frameless) is anything (holes, components, etc.) that is consistently sized in 32mm increments and/or located some multiple of 32mm apart.

 While there is a lot of information on this site, it is far from comprehensive.
 Your questions and comments are welcome.

 Basics - system basics

 Panels - panel basics